huguesjohnson/RetailClerk90/README.md

 **Development Status**

 All the previously listed improvements are done.
-The game script itself is not close to being done.
+The game script itself is close to being done.
 The current code just loads up the mall and has a ton of placeholder text.
-I'd like to finish the script in 2021 but no promises.
+I'd like to be done with this in 2023 but no promises.

 **Links**